DymytriiDev/react-gsap-utils/README.md

-# React ScrollTrigger Reveal
+# React GSAP Utils

-Easily animate (reveal) any React elements on scroll with GSAP ScrollTrigger.
+Collection of zero-config, drop-in utilities to animate React elements and components using GSAP.
+Supports all GSAP Tween animation props.
+#### See the DEMO on Codepen

+- 👍🏻 Zero-config, easy to use
+- 👌🏻 No dependencies, only 16KB unpacked size
+- 🧩 Fully written in TypeScript
+- ✅ Compatible with existing GSAP's ScrollSmoother, ScrollTriggers in your project

-## Getting started
+## Installation

-1. Install npm package: `npm install @lynksen/react-scrolltrigger-reveal`
+ `npm install @lynksen/react-gsap-utils`
-2. Import the component inside your React project:
-3. Place any elements you want to animate on scroll, inside `<AnimateOnScroll>`

 ## Usage

-### 1. Basic Usage
+### 1. Animate On Mount

-### 2. Advanced
+### 2. Animate On Scroll

-#### 2.1 Custom animation props

-Supports custom animation parameters with [gsap.from()](<https://gsap.com/docs/v3/GSAP/gsap.from()/>).

-#### 2.2 Offset and Stagger

-Control the start of the animation

-## Props

-## Demo

-- Codepen

-## Features

-- 👌🏻 Zero-config, easy to use
-- 🧩 Written in TypeScript
-- ✅ Compatible with GSAP's ScrollSmoother, ScrollTrigger

 ## Caveats